Higher topological Hochschild homology of periodic complex K-theory: Introduction

 \paragrafo{Conventions} By \emph{space} we will mean ``compactly generated weakly Hausdorff topological space'', and we will denote the cartesian closed category they form by $\Top$, which we endow with the Quillen model structure.
 The corresponding model category of based spaces will be denoted by $\Top_*$.
 We will work with the categories of \cite{ekmm}: our main objects are $\S$-modules, commutative $\S$-algebras $R$, $R$-modules and commutative $R$-algebras $A$.\\

 \paragrafo{Acknowledgments} I would like to thank Christian Ausoni, my PhD supervisor, for suggesting this project, sharing his ideas and his support; Geoffroy Horel for his very useful suggestions; Eva Höning for our many engaging and fruitful discussions; Christian Schlichtkrull for his careful reading and his corrections; and Bj\o rn Dundas for so warmly and selflessly sharing so much of his time, ideas and insights at the University of Bergen.
+I would also like to thank Tobias Barthel and Magdalena Zielenkiewicz for their assistance with later revisions.

 Parts of the content of this article are part of the author's PhD dissertation at Université Paris 13.
 Research partially supported by the \emph{ANR-16-CE40-0003 project ChroK} and the \emph{Fondation Sciences Mathématiques de Paris} (FSMP).
 The author would like to thank the Max Planck Institute for Mathematics at Bonn for their hospitality.